pictures from the website of the museum

 Born in 1935 in Suodenniemi, Finland, Tauno Vuorenniemi in 1969 moved to Sweden, where he had a company in refinishing vehicles.

 All his life full of artistic aspirations and occasionaly making small sculptures from clay and/or fiberglass, Vuorenniemi actually could give shape to his talent when in 1995, in his early sixties, he got more free time when he no longer could do his job because of an accident.

 Familiar with fiberglass, he began making life-sized sculptures from this material, for the first time depicting a deer, modeled on a picture in a book he got from the local library.

-With the help of a finnish organisation active in (cultural) development of rural areas in Finland, that financed the materials, it was possible to realise this plan indeed, and after living for some 35 years in Sweden, Vuorenniemi re-settled in 2004 in Finland, going to live in Putaja.
+With the help of a finnish organisation active in (cultural) development of rural areas in Finland, that financed the materials, it was possible to realise this plan indeed, and after living for some 35 years in Sweden, Vuorenniemi re-settled in 2004 in the community of Putaja.

 Done in a very realistic style, with a lot of attention to the finishing of the details, the sculptures are not painted, although the fiberglass may be mixed or finished with yellow colored sand, while some grey sand may be used to accentuate details.